2198998b/AAARG-dissertation/plan.md

 * **Week 15**
 Begin starting process to feed to NN model
 * **Week 16**
+Start optimizing hyperparameters and trying new labels for sentences
 * **Week 17**
 * **Week 19**
 * **Week 20**